tlikonen/gpg-utilities/README.md

 ------------------------

-The programs are written in the Common Lisp language and require [Steel Bank Common Lisp][SBCL] implementation.
-For drawing graphs the Graphviz tool is required.
+The programs are written in the Common Lisp language and require [Steel Bank Common Lisp][SBCL] implementation for compiling.
+For drawing graphs the [Graphviz][] tool is required.
 Both should be available in common GNU/Linux distributions (Debian: `apt install sbcl graphviz`).

 To build the necessary files run this command: